alexrwilliam/playwright-mcp-server/README.md

 - `--max-response-chars` - Maximum serialized characters returned inline before results spill to artifact files (default: 4000)
 - `--preview-chars` - Maximum characters included in inline previews when truncation occurs (default: 400)
 - `--artifact-dir` - Directory where overflow artifacts are written (default: `./tmp/playwright_mcp`)
+- `--artifact-max-age-seconds` - Maximum age before artifacts are purged (default: 7200 seconds)
+- `--artifact-max-files` - Maximum number of artifact files kept in the directory (default: 200)

 All caps accept `0` or negative values to disable truncation entirely.
 When truncation occurs, tool responses include `truncated` flags and metadata so clients can optionally re-issue a narrower request.